Analytics & Query Suggestions

 # Counting events for popularity

 Typesense allows you to track how often a particular document is clicked on or purchased.
-You can then use this counter value for ranking the results on popularity.
+You can then use this counter value to rank search results based on popularity.

 {